kanflo/opendps/README.md

 ### What about other DPS:es?

 In theory, OpenDPS should work for all the other models in the DPSx0xx series, such as the DPS3005, DPS3012 and DPS5015.
-I have none to test with but would be very surprised if the hardware differed that much.
+For constant current mode in the 12A and 15A versions, you probably need to visit ```pwrctl_calc_iout_dac``` in ```pwrcrl.c````.
 Please share any results.
 The maxium settable output current can be defined when building opendps, see the makefile.

 ---
 Licensed under the MIT license.
 Have fun!